Boise State vs. Wyoming NCAA Football Odds, Plays and Insights | November 12, 2021

 Over/Under Insights

-- Boise State's games this season have gone over 48.5 points four of nine times.
+- Boise State and its opponents have gone over the current 48.5-point total in four of nine games (44.4%) this season.

-- Wyoming has combined with its opponents to score more than 48.5 points in two games this season.

-- The two teams combine to average 53.4 points per game, 4.9 more than the total in this contest.
+- The combined points per game average of the two teams, 53.4, is 4.9 points greater than Friday's over/under.

-- These two squads combine to surrender 42.2 points per game, 6.3 fewer than this contest's over/under.
+- These two squads combine to allow 42.2 points per game, 6.3 fewer than this contest's over/under.

-- The 46.7 PPG average total in Cowboys games this season is 1.8 points fewer than this game's over/under.
+- The 48.5 over/under in this game is 1.8 points above the 46.7 average total in Cowboys games this season.

 Boise State Stats and Trends

-- In Boise State's nine games this season, it has six wins against the spread.

-- This season, the Broncos won ATS in their only game as a favorite of 13.5 points or more.

-- Boise State's games this year have eclipsed the over/under two times in nine opportunities (22.2%).
+- Boise State's games this year have hit the over on only two of nine set point totals (22.2%).

-- Boise State is 6-1 against the spread and 5-2 overall this season when the team puts up more than 21.3 points.
+- Boise State is 6-1 against the spread and 5-2 overall this season when the team notches more than 21.3 points.

 - Find the latest spread and moneyline odds for Boise State at SISportsbook.